 - Excellent verbal and written communication skills

-- Flexible, with a strong ability to work both independently and as part of a team, taking a collaborative and supportive role as the situation requires
+- Flexible, with a strong ability to work both independently and as part of a team, taking a collaborative and supportive or leadership role as the situation requires

 How to Apply

 CPR encourages applications from a diverse group of applicants.
-For over 40 years, Center for Policy Research (CPR) has tried to improve the lives of vulnerable children and their families by conducting research on public policies and programs, assessing whether they work, and recommending ways to improve how they operate and who they serve.
+For over 40 years, Center for Policy Research (CPR) has worked to improve the lives of children and families who face social and economic barriers and systematic racism.
+We do this by evaluating various human services programs, assessing whether, how and for whom they work, and recommending ways to improve how they operate and who they serve.
 CPR is committed to achieving Diversity, Equity and Inclusion, in its workplace, its research activities, and in the larger society.
-We seek to recruit and retain a diverse workforce, pursue research projects that further equality and social justice, and disseminate our work so that it is used to make positive social change.
+We seek to recruit and retain a diverse workforce, pursue research projects that promote social justice, and disseminate our work to human services practitioners and policymakers so that it is used to make positive social change.